rucio/desktop/CONTRIBUTING.md

 Valid component names are listed in the [label list](https://github.com/rucio/desktop/labels) and are usually specified on the issue of the change.

+#### STEP 4

-__STEP 4:__ Push the commit to your forked repository and create the pull request from your created branch to `rucio/desktop master`
+Push the commit to your forked repository and create the pull request from your created branch to `rucio/desktop master`

 The format of the pull request title must be: `<component>: <short_change_message> #<issue number>`

 You must mention the changes made in a bullet point format in the PR description.
+This helps the reviewers and other contributors getting a clear idea of the changes made by you in the codebase.
 In the end if the PR is intented to close an issue add this line:

 `This PR Fixes #<issue-number>`

 and mention the issue-number you are making the PR against.
 This shall help later in closing the issue automatically if the PR is merged.

-__STEP 5:__
+#### STEP 5

 Watch the pull request for comments and reviews.
 For any pull requests update, please try to squash/amend your commits to avoid "in-between" commits.